Recommendations to registrants

 OECD Guideline 497: Defined Approaches on Skin Sensitisation can be used to meet UK REACH information requirements

-Information that allows a conclusion on whether the substance is a skin sensitiser is generally required in registration dossiers at all tonnages.
-HSE would like to remind registrants that the information should also enable them to conclude on the substance’s potential to produce significant sensitisation in humans (CLP Category 1A).
+Information that allows a conclusion on whether the substance is a skin sensitiser is generally required in registration dossiers for all tonnages.
+Registrants are reminded that the information should also enable them to conclude on the substance’s potential to produce significant sensitisation in humans (CLP Category 1A).

 OECD Guideline 497 on Defined Approaches on Skin Sensitisation (DASS; current version published in July 2023) defines a combination of non-animal test methods (which form the standard information requirement for this endpoint in Annex 7) and computational tools to predict both skin sensitisation hazard and potency.